 The close-knit nature of the school’s community also creates a strong sense of teamwork on campus, no doubt contributing to the reputation Tuck alumni have in the workforce for excelling in team-based industries such as consulting.
-Tuck is located on Dartmouth’s 200-acre campus, and the majority of business school students live in Tuck dorms or residences (Sachem Village or Achtmeyer, Raether, and Pineau-Valencienne Halls, collectively known as the Living and Learning Complex).
+Tuck is located on Dartmouth’s 200-acre campus, and the majority of business school students live in Tuck housing residences.
 Numerous activities also help create close bonds—for example, through the Research-to-Practice seminars, small groups of second-year MBA students take a deep dive into a specific topic.
 The Latin America and Caribbean Council and the Europe, Middle East, and Africa Council bring together Tuck alumni from those regions to recruit top students to Tuck.
-If you are interested in renewable energy, Tuck’s Revers Center for Energy lets you individualize your course of study to prepare for a career in that field.
-Because 42% of Dartmouth Tuck students go on to careers in consulting, Tuck offers the OnSite Global Consulting program (formerly Tuck Global Consultancy), which gives second-year students a chance to put their classroom knowledge to practical use.
-Tuck Community Consulting (formerly Tuck Student Consulting Services) is another excellent resource that students can use to prepare for the field.
-In 2018, the Center for Private Equity and Entrepreneurship was divided into two new centers, the Center for Private Equity and Venture Capital and the Center for Entrepreneurship, which recently launched the Startup Incubator, a program that all Dartmouth students can participate in as long as at least one second-year Tuck student is on their team.
+If you are interested in renewable energy, Tuck’s Revers Center for Energy, Sustainability and Innovation lets you individualize your course of study to prepare for a career in that field.
 At Tuck, the case method is heavily used, which makes the classroom experience more interactive and collaborative, as everyone discusses their opinions on a given case.
 Tuck also offers numerous social opportunities, including TuckBuilds, Tuck Gives, the Tuck Hockey Club, and the wildly popular Winter Carnival.
-Finally, Hanover is a winter sports paradise, with students taking full advantage of skiing and snowboarding opportunities.
+Indeed, Hanover is a winter sports paradise, with students taking full advantage of skiing and snowboarding opportunities.

 With a class size so small, Tuck is aware of the impact of each student’s personality, which is why it offers all applicants the opportunity to interview.
 Tuck also wants to ensure that all business school candidates understand its unique environment and can fully articulate why they are a good fit for the school.
 Fortunately, mbaMission offers a depth of resources and services to help you on your Tuck MBA application journey.